 Resources | Subject Notes | Economics

-A Free Trade Area is an agreement between two or more countries where tariffs, quotas, and other barriers to trade are eliminated among the member countries.
+A Free Trade Area is an agreement between two or more countries where tariffs, quotas, and other restrictive trade barriers are eliminated on goods traded between member countries.
 However, each member country maintains its own independent trade policies with non-member countries.

 Feature | Description |